thisisrishabh22/dsa_prep_docs/arrays/2_Valid_Anagram.md

 #### Performance Analysis:

-Runtime: `24 ms`, faster than `9.36%` of Java online submissions for Contains Duplicate.
+Runtime: `24 ms`, faster than `9.36%` of Java online submissions for Valid Anagram.

-Memory Usage: `41.8 MB`, less than `97.95%` of Java online submissions for Contains Duplicate.
+Memory Usage: `41.8 MB`, less than `97.95%` of Java online submissions for Valid Anagram.

 #